LinusBorg/slidev-theme-vuetiful/example.md

 ::right::

+## Subheading

 * Flexible column width
 * Here, more weight on the left
 * Leaves room for short notes

+And a paragraph needs to be in there, as well.

 ---
 layout: outro